 The best way to study poetry?
 With history.
+If you’re studying American history, you need to study Anne Bradstreet, a Puritan poet.

-Literature is hardly a distinct subject, so closely is it associated with history…and it is astonishing how much sound learning children acquire when the thought of an age is made to synchronise with its political and social developments.
+Literature is hardly a distinct subject, so closely is it associated with history…and it is astonishing how much sound learning children acquire when the thought of an age is made to synchronize with its political and social developments.

 A point which I should like to bring before the reader is the peculiar part which poetry plays in making us aware of this thought of the ages, including our own. —Charlotte Mason, Vol. 6